Use of unregistered stents a cognizable offence, warns DRAP

 -

-Use of unregistered stents a cognizable offence, warns DRAPJanuary 23, 2017Print : Islamabad
+Use of unregistered stents a cognizable offence, warns DRAPJanuary 23, 2017Print : National

 FIRs to be registered against violators